 I arrived here today on a short flight from Belfast, Northern Ireland.
-I’ll be here through the weekend exploring the island an taking photos.
+I’ll be here through the weekend exploring the island and taking photos.

-Given the unique nature of the island, I thought it would be a good time for another installment of 8 Things You Might Not Know……
+Given the unique nature of the island, I thought it would be a good time for another installment of 8 Facts You Might Not Know……

 1) The Isle of Man exists.
 OK, if you live anywhere in the British Isles you are probably well aware of the Isle of Man.
 Many people might have heard of it, but aren’t really sure where it is.
-It is located between the island of Ireland and the island of Great Britain in the Irish Sea.
-There is ferry and air service available from both islands.
+If you are wondering, “Where is the Isle of Man?”, the Isle of Man is located between the islands of Ireland and Great Britain in the Irish Sea.
+There are ferry and air service available from both islands.
 The island is smaller than Singapore and slightly larger than Guam with a population of about 80,000 people.
 It is also referred to simply as Mann with 2 n’s.

 2) The Isle of Man is NOT part of the United Kingdom.
 This is going to take some explaining.
 The Isle of Man is a Crown Dependency, which means that it is technically a possession of the crown directly, not of the UK.
 It is also not a territory of the UK like Bermuda or the Falkland Islands.
 The British didn’t technically conquer Mann in the same way they did Ireland or other countries in the empire.
 The Lord of Mann was the titular ruler of the island until 1765 when the feudal rights were purchased by the crown and the title was transferred to George I. Today, the Queen still has the title of Lord of Mann (even though she is a woman, she is still known as Lord, not Lady).
 When doing the Loyal Toast on the Isle of Man, they toast the Lord of Mann, not the Queen or King.
 They do use the British Pound and the UK does have the responsibility of the defense of the island.
 They are not members of the European Union.
 Because it is not part of the UK, it is often used as a tax haven for the British.